nruneberg/sscc-qc-basic/docs/tutorial1/README.md

 Select "Run (Network)" to launch the job.

-Once the job finishes (you can refresh the view - wait for results to be retreived).
+From your `ProjectList`, you can select a job from a project to monitor its progress.
+You can refresh the view, but please be patient as the data may take a moment to update.
-You can also open a separate terminal on your Desktop (or ssh from your local pc), and follow the job status with slurm commands directly, e.g. with:
+You can also open a separate terminal in the job’s directory (right-click on the job → Open Shell) and check the job status directly using Slurm commands, for example:

 ```bash
 squeue -u $USER # my current running or queuing jobs